palmtrey/HAWK/README.md

 # HAWK
-*The last member and data management system for non-profits.*
+*The last member mapping and data management system for non-profits.*